VictoriaMetrics/VictoriaMetrics/docs/README.md

 All the VictoriaMetrics apps support pushing their metrics exposed at `/metrics` page to remote storage in Prometheus text exposition format.
 This can be done by specifying the following command-line flags:

 * `-pushmetrics.url` - the url to push metrics to.
 For example, `-pushmetrics.url=http://victoria-metrics:8428/api/v1/import/prometheus` instructs to push internal metrics to `/api/v1/import/prometheus` endpoint according to [these docs](#how-to-import-data-in-prometheus-exposition-format).
 The `-pushmetrics.url` can be specified multiple times.
 In this case metrics are pushed to all the specified urls.
 The url can contain basic auth params in the form http://user:pass@hostname/api/v1/import/prometheus .
+Metrics are pushed to the provided `-pushmetrics.url` in a compressed form with `Content-Encoding: gzip` request header.
+This allows reducing the required network bandwidth for metrics push.
 * `-pushmetrics.interval` - the interval between pushes.
 By default it is set to 10 seconds.
 * `-pushmetrics.extraLabel` - label to add to all the metrics before sending them to `-pushmetrics.url`.
 The label must be specified in the format `label="value"`.
 It is OK to specify multiple `-pushmetrics.extraLabel` command-line flags.
 In this case all the specified labels are added to all the metrics sending them to `-pushmetrics.url`.